Nimrodda/dagger-androidinjector/README.md

 * How to bind @Named arguments that are passed from the activity and provide them in the Presenter
 * How to utilize scopes

-Kotlin
--

-**Sample currently outdated**

-This sample is also written in Kotlin in a separate branch 'kotlin'.

 License
 -